 Give your WordPress backup a short identifier.
 It may only contain letters and numbers (no spaces or special characters).
 Then click on “Create Backup.”

-Different Types of Backups
+Different Number of Backups

 Depending upon the plan you’re on, the number of backups that are accessible might vary (The total amount includes both automatic and manual backups.).